- Places to Explore

-A stroll inside the heavy stone fortifications of this monastery, which is in far better condition than Novospassky Monastyr or Krutitskoye Podvorye, is an excursion into Moscow's past.
+A stroll inside the heavy stone fortifications of this monastery, founded in 1360 by Metropolitan Alexei and named in honor of its first abbot, St. Andronik, is an excursion into Moscow's past.
 The loud crowing of birds overhead drowns out the rumble of the city.
 Even the air seems purer here, perhaps because of the old birch trees growing on the monastery grounds and just outside its walls.
-The monastery was founded in 1360 by Metropolitan Alexei and named in honor of its first abbot, St. Andronik.
 The site was chosen not only for its strategic importance—on the steep banks of the Moskva River—but also because, according to legend, it was from this hill that Metropolitan Alexei got his first glimpse of the Kremlin.

 The dominating structure on the monastery grounds is the Spassky Sobor (Cathedral of the Savior), Moscow's oldest stone structure.
-Erected in 1420-27 on the site of an earlier, wooden church, it rests on the mass grave of Russian soldiers who fought in the Battle of Kulikovo (1380), the decisive Russian victory that eventually led to the end of Mongol rule in Russia.
+Erected in 1420–27 on the site of an earlier, wooden church, it rests on the mass grave of Russian soldiers who fought in the Battle of Kulikovo (1380), the decisive Russian victory that eventually led to the end of Mongol rule in Russia.
 Unfortunately, the original interiors, which were painted by Andrei Rublyov and another famous icon painter, Danil Chorny, were lost in a fire in 1812.
-Fragments of their frescoes have been restored, however.
-The cathedral is open for services at 5:30 pm on Saturday and 9 am on Sunday.
+Fragments of some frescoes have been restored, however.

-The last exhibit is in the former monks' residence, the redbrick building just beyond the Tserkov Archangela Mikhaila.
-The exhibit is devoted to 3rd-century saint Nikolai the Miracle Worker (270-343), better known in the West as St. Nicholas, the inspiration for Santa Claus.
+The last exhibit is in the former monks' residence and is devoted to 3rd-century saint Nikolai the Miracle Worker (270–343), better known in the West as St. Nicholas, the inspiration for Santa Claus.
 Icons here depict his life and work.
-From Ploshchad Ilyicha, follow Sergiya Radonezhskovo until you come out onto a square with tramlines.
-On your right you will find the monastery.

 Fodor's Trip Planning Ideas